 This means that if the acknowledgment of the government itself is rejected on the grounds of the invalidity or disorder of the origin of the government, and not because of the lack of effective government control in the country, the absence of such recognition will lose some of the weight of the proof.
-In other words, if the level of authority or effectiveness of the control exercised by the new government is uncertain, it means that recognition by other countries might be consider as an important factor.56 But if the new government is really strong or it has effective control in a country, the absence of recognition from other countries would not be necessary affecting the legal character of the new government.
+In other words, if the level of authority or effectiveness of the control exercised by the new government is uncertain, it means that recognition by other countries might be consider as an important factor.
+But if the new government is really strong or it has effective control in a country, the absence of recognition from other countries would not be necessary affecting the legal character of the new government.
 The Effective Control Doctrine indicates the importance of factuality in any situation.
-It is emphasized again that if the recognition of the new government, the impact would be less than if the recognition is rejected due to the absence of effective controls.57 In the doctrine of effective control, these are factors appear to consider for recognising a new government: 58
+It is emphasized again that if the recognition of the new government is rejected on the grounds of the impropriety of the origin of the new government, the impact would be less than if the recognition is rejected due to the absence of effective controls.
+In the doctrine of effective control, these are factors appear to consider for recognising a new government: 58